-Program Learning Outcomes Expected Performance Rating: - Does not meet - Meets - N/A Comments Knowledge and ability to integrate theory, course content, philosophy, and ethical principles in research Ability to apply skills in research operations, design, and analysis Master in-depth knowledge in a substantive area Critique and integrate different perspectives including theoretical/ conceptual frameworks in the ongoing conduct of research Adhere to standards of integrity and apply ethical principles in use of human subjects in research Study Design: A. Conduct a literature search, critique, and synthesis, noting strengths, weaknesses, limitations, and gaps in the evidence B. Identify measurement and conceptualization issues of studies C. Critique and apply strategies for conceptualizing and operationalizing variables Data Management/Analysis: A. Develop a systematic approach to data management including development of dataset, data entry, cleaning, tracking, and maintaining confidentiality B. Use appropriate data analysis techniques and/or new forms of data processing (e.g., big data) consistent with the purpose and design of a study - N/A Study Implementation A. Implement the study, using appropriate technical and IT skills B. Interpret the results in light of existing literature, noting implications for practice, education, research, and policy Communication A. Use audience-appropriate strategies including peer-reviewed publications and presentations to target lay and professional audiences both within and outside the discipline
+Program Learning Outcomes Expected Performance Rating: - Does not meet Comments - Meets - N/A Knowledge and Master in-depth knowledge in a substantive area ability to integrate Critique and integrate different perspectives including theory, course theoretical/ conceptual frameworks in the ongoing content, philosophy, conduct of research and ethical principles Adhere to standards of integrity and apply ethical in research principles in use of human subjects in research Ability to apply skills Study Design: in research A. Conduct a literature search, critique, and operations, design, synthesis, noting strengths, weaknesses, and analysis limitations, and gaps in the evidence B. Identify measurement and conceptualization issues of studies C. Critique and apply strategies for conceptualizing and operationalizing variables Data Management/Analysis: A. Develop a systematic approach to data management including development of dataset, data entry, cleaning, tracking, and maintaining confidentiality B. Use appropriate data analysis techniques and/or new forms of data processing (e.g., big data) consistent with the purpose and design of a study Study Implementation Implement the study, using appropriate technical and IT skills B. Interpret the results in light of existing literature, noting implications for practice, education, research, and policy Communication A. Use audience-appropriate strategies including peer-reviewed publications and presentations to target lay and professional audiences both within and outside the discipline B. Engage colleagues from nursing and other disciplines to gain their perspectives on research agendas and approaches to develop multidisciplinary research frameworks C. Use perspectives from nursing and other disciplines to inform research agendas and approaches for the development of multidisciplinary research frameworks multuisciplinary research frameworks l

-B. Engage colleagues from nursing and other disciplines to gain their perspectives on research agendas and approaches to develop multidisciplinary research frameworks C. Use perspectives from nursing and other disciplines to inform research agendas and approaches for the development of multidisciplinary research frameworks Ability to work collaboratively with interdisciplinary research teams Use interprofessional skills in communication, professionalism, shared problem-solving, shared decision making, and conflict resolution as a contributory member of multidisciplinary teams
+Ability to work Use interprofessional skills in communication, collaboratively with professionalism, shared problem-solving, shared interdisciplinary decision making, and conflict resolution as a research teams contributory member of multidisciplinary teams